 - Choose a sugar-free option: Sugar-free syrups have fewer carbs than ordinary syrups, so order flavored drinks with them.

 - Do it on your own: You may regulate how much milk is in your black coffee by adding it yourself at the coffee shop.

 - Nondairy is a good option: To make your coffee, use unsweetened non-dairy milk.
-Soy, almond, cashew, hemp, and coconut milk, for example, have considerably fewer carbohydrates than dairy milk or sweetened nondairy milk.
+For example, soy, almond, cashew, hemp, and coconut milk, have considerably fewer carbohydrates than dairy milk or sweetened nondairy milk.

 Why are there carbs in some black coffees?